borgar/xlsx-convert/README.md

 # XLSX-convert

 This is a Node.js utility to convert Excel XLSX files to JSON format.
-It support only XLSX files and outputs a flavor of CSF ([see below](#output)).
+It supports only XLSX files and outputs a flavor of CSF ([see below](#output)).

-This utility is developed as tooling for [GRID – The new face of spreadsheets](https://grid.is/), to which it owes a debt of gratitude.
+This utility was developed as tooling for [GRID – The new face of spreadsheets](https://grid.is/), to which it owes a debt of gratitude.

 ## Installing